Women in South Sudan: Gender roles

 Gender inequality and strict gender roles are maintained by the strict patriarchal social system.
 This generally marginalizes women out of roles of power and productive wage-paying jobs.
 Women are expected to take on the role as the caretaker of the household.
 They bare the role of providing food and sanitized water for the household.
 They are expected to care for children, the elderly, and the sick.
 Consequently, the second leading reason girls do not go to school is due to increased care work.
 Due to the increased displacement of people being affected by the conflict, women are taking on extra care-taking responsibilities since the members of their households have increased.
 Accordingly, the conflict has increased their reproductive responsibilities which has further limited their access to education, political participation, and other activities.
-In addition, women are more susceptible to food insecurity and malnutrition owing to the fact that they are culturally and socially expected to refuse food in order to provide more for the rest of the family.
+In addition, women are more susceptible to food insecurity and malnutrition as they are culturally and socially expected to refuse food in order to provide more for the rest of the family.

 Political participation vs. customary laws

 South Sudan has relatively high female political participation in comparison to other African countries.
 Currently, 29% of parliament seats are held by women.
 However, the number of women in governor and ministry positions are disproportionately very low.
 Men still hold the vast majority of these more powerful government roles.
 Consequently, women have little to none decision-making power in the private as well as the public sector.
 Men and boys are identified as making the most decisions in the household and in their communities.
 Women will make a decision on behalf of a man's absence.

-Many laws and customary legal practices maintain women’s inferiority.
+Many laws and customary legal practices maintain women's inferiority.
 This can be seen when comparing adultery laws and implementation.
 Women are convicted without substantial evidence and may be imprisoned for eight months to a year.
 In comparison, men are rarely prosecuted.
 Additionally, while domestic violence is illegal, it is socially accepted that a man discipline his wife and they are rarely charged with it as a crime.
 82% of women and 81% of men agreed that domestic violence against women "should be tolerated in order to keep the family together".

 In 2017, South Sudan joined the United Nations and signed the Geneva convention which transnationally establishes human rights.
 However, they have not yet ratified and implemented the United Nations Convention on the Elimination of all forms of Discrimination against women (CEDAW): an optional clause that more specifically institutes gender equality.
-Notwithstanding, South Sudan does have additional legal structures in place to promote women’s rights.
+Notwithstanding, South Sudan does have additional legal structures in place to promote women's rights.
 The National Gender Policy legally guarantees gender equality and protections.
 This policy also establishes affirmative action in order to ensure women political participation.
 They have several objectives and strategies to enact social, economic, and legal equality for women.
 The gender-specific clauses are: